 Pizza Cupcake— Citi Field

-A fan favorite vendor is debuting at the Citi Field stadium this year: Smorgasburg.
-And they are bringing their A game with their pizza-inspired cupcakes.
+Fan-favorite Citi Field vendor Smorgasburg brought their A game with these pizza-inspired cupcakes.
 Whether you pair your mozzarella and tomato with oregano for a Margherita pizza or with pepperoni for a tried-and-true classic, you can now get your savory fix in sweet bite-sized portions.

 Check these little treats out at the Jim Beam Highball Club on the Promenade.